yna2131/OOP_Inha/README.md

 ## Description

-Players travel between planets to buy and sell gods, upgrade their ship, and engage in psace combiat
+Players travel between planets to buy and sell goods, upgrade their ship, and engage in space combat

 ## OOP Focus